SergioCrisostomo/Mootools-chart-flot/Docs/mooflot.md

     // Besides data, label, etc is now possible to pass a `customData` array into the data object.
     // This array should be the same length of the points in that series and will be returned the
     // corresponding customData array for each point of the series

+    bezier curves (new feature)
+    // Possibility to see the lines as curves instead of edges in the points
+    // The script will check options.series.interpolation, so use 'bezier' in this case.

 Plugins
 -------